mrobson/fuse-fabric8-amq-camel-request-reply/README.md

 	mvn fabric8:deploy -Dfabric8.jolokiaUrl=http://fusefabric1.lab.com:8181/jolokia

-This will deploy both producer and consumer profiles.

-	fabric-amq-producer
-	fabric-amq-consumer
+This will deploy the request reply camel route JARs to the Fabric maven proxy and upload the required profiles to the specificed version.

 The first, 'fabric-amq-producer', is a basic camel route that uses a timer to generate an event every second, passes it to a bean that sets a message and date and then finishes by sending it to an ActiveMQ queue.
 The second, 'fabric-amq-consumer', is also a basic camel route that then consumes from the queue and writes the message out to a file.